jinolacson/async-basics/README.md

-# Async - Callbacks, Promises, Async Await
+# Asynchronous - Callbacks, Promises, Async Await and Fetch

 > My simple tutorial ***asynchronous*** JavaScript we will cover `callbacks`, `promises` including `promise.all` as well as the `async / await` and `fetch`.